Information Technology Manager

 IT managers need to have knowledge of:

-- how their company can use and store information
+- how their organisation can use and store information

-- the latest computer hardware and software, and how they can be used by their company
+- the latest computer hardware and software, and how it could be used by their organisation

 - management, planning and technical requirements